flerka/personal-blog/_posts/2020-02-16-work-with-timezone-on-different-os.md

 So if you want to find time zones in different operating systems, you can get different results.
 How to solve this problem?
 Luckily, there is a library that solves this [TimeZoneConverter](https://github.com/mj1856/TimeZoneConverter).
 So now instead of calling ```TimeZoneInfo.FindTimeZoneById()``` you use ```TZConvert.GetTimeZoneInfo()``` which will work correctly regardless of what OS you are running on.

-**Some important notes**: Alpine Linux Docker images for .NET Core don't have a [package with the TZ database](https://github.com/dotnet/dotnet-docker/issues/1366) installed, so you need to install tzdata manually.
+Some important notes: Alpine Linux Docker images for .NET Core don't have a [package with the TZ database](https://github.com/dotnet/dotnet-docker/issues/1366) installed, so you need to install tzdata manually.

+__*You can subscribe to my [Telegram channel](https://t.me/dotnetarticles), where I post interesting .NET-related stuff and tech news.*__